markandrus/effect-derive/README.md

 ### Derive a BaseFunctor data type

-We can derive a base functor for List by replacing all the recursive positions in List with a type variable X:
+We can derive a base functor for List by replacing all the recursive positions in List with a type variable:

 ```ts
 export type ListF<A, X>